SchweizerischeBundesbahnen/BCNFStar/CONTRIBUTING.md

 To run the tests as they are being executed in the CI, run `npm run test:prod`.

+### Testing SaveSchemaState

+If you change the persisting of the model in [SaveSchemaState.ts](/frontend/src/model/schema/methodObjects/SaveSchemaState.ts) and other schema files you always have to update the zip files savedExampleSchema.zip and savedSchema.zip in cypress forlder [Fixtures](/cypress/fixtures) for tests [load-saved-schema.cy.ts](/cypress/e2e/frontend/components/load-saved-schema.cy.ts) and [tables-selection.cy.ts](/cypress/e2e/frontend/pages/tables-selection.cy.ts).
+The schema savedSchema.zip includes the two testing tables "nation_region_denormalized" and "part_partsupp_supplier_denormalized" without schema transformations.
+The schema of savedExampleSchema.zip should be include a schema with lots of the possible schema transformations (like one split, join, union).

 ### Troubleshooting

 Something doesn't work?
 Always try to run `npm install && npm run build` first.
 This may be required after changes to files in the `server/definitions` folder or to any dependency.